Not long ago, I got a new client who is a swimmer. He's a devoted athlete who watches every move toward his goal of becoming a state champion one day.

 What Kind of Exercise Should You Combine With This Diet?

 You should combine predominantly cardio exercises with the Blue Box diet.
 Check our article about the best fat-burning exercises.

 The Blue box, as mentioned earlier, is designed for a specific purpose and sport, so you should perform similar workout routines to swimming if you don't have access to a pool.

-As swimming is a form of cardio workout, you should follow a cardio routine like running, cycling, jumping rope, or stair climber.
+As swimming is good for weight loss as a form of cardio workout, you should follow a cardio routine like running, cycling, jumping rope, or stair climber.

 You should do cardio at least three times a week and you can combine it with some strength exercises as well.

 Strength exercises will develop more muscularity which can additionally improve metabolism.

 We recommend exercising after you eat the third meal of the day to ensure your body has enough fuel and enough macronutrients for post-workout muscle recovery.

 You can also combine a good diet and exercises with natural fat burners for men and fat burners for women.

 What Foods are Allowed On the Blue Box Diet?